-Fifty-one samples, not including one duplicate sample, were collected from the 3 to 10 ft depth interval during the 2008 investigation.
+Fifty-one samples were collected from the 3 to 10 ft depth interval during the 2008 investigation.
 All fifty-one samples were analyzed for BTEX and PAH constituents.
 Twenty-six samples were analyzed for arsenic, chromium, lead, and cyanide.

-5.3.1 BTEX And PAH Results
+5.3.1 BTEX and PAH Results